jonatan-kazmierczak/articles/near-future.md

 # What should you expect in the near future?

 ## Short answer
-- Death of many people caused by epidemics, famine, violence
+- Death of many people caused by wars, famine, epidemics and violence
 - Time of great tribulation and distress
 - Eternal life without pain and sicknesses for righteous people, eternal punishment for wicked ones